 Most raw foods, especially vegetables and fruit, contain cellulose and other highly fibrous structures that are extremely hard to digest.
 The high concentration of nutrients in raw food is often wasted, as it cannot be properly processed and absorbed.

 Most animals’ stomachs are not equipped to work hard enough to properly digest raw foods.
 Cows even have multiple stomachs to help them handle the load of raw material they ingest.
-Because our pets have only their one little stomach, their digestive system ends up working serious overtime to break down these hard-to-process foods.
+Because our pets have only one little stomach, their digestive system ends up working serious overtime to break down these hard-to-process foods.

 When the body is exerting so much energy on digestion, less energy is available to support and maintain other systems and vital organs.
 Over time, overworking the digestive system will ultimately weaken it.
-A weak digestive system can cause indigestion, bloating, loose stools or constipation, malnutrition, weight gain, food allergies and even a lowered immune system.
+A weak digestive system can cause indigestion, bloating, loose stools or constipation, malnutrition, weight gain, food allergies, and even a lowered immune system.

 The cooking process breaks down the fibers in raw food, essentially changing their very structure and making them digestible.
 You may even consider the cooking process a “pre-digestion.”
 Don’t worry – there will still be plenty of fiber and nutrients present to help keep your pet’s body and digestion healthy.